IsaiahMartinez42900/Culmination-NinjaReport/AgileSprints/10_Agile_Sprint.md

 ## 1. Retrospective (reflecting on last week)
 - What went well?
 I designed the level to my game and made my enemy ninjas different colors.
-All by polishing my assets in photoshop and
+All by polishing my assets in photoshop
 - What didn’t go well?
 Everything went well
 - What can I improve next week?
 I'm going to make a build and fix any bugs I have left.
-I was thinking of adding a health state for my character as well as the enemy ninjas
+I was thinking of adding a health state for my character as well as the enemy ninjas and a win lose state

 ## 2. Current State (Context)